2018 Kyoto Prize Laureates

 Theory of crystal bases of quantum groups is another important achievement of Dr. Kashiwara in representation theory.
 Quantum groups are a deformation of Lie algebras by a parameter q.
-Dr. Kashiwara found that a significant simplification occurs in the limit where qbecomes 0 and introduced crystal bases at q= 0 (8).
-Encoding essential information about representations of quantum groups, crystal bases have become a powerful tool in representation theory, combinatorics, and integrable systems.
-Dr. Kashiwara further showed that crystal bases uniquely extend to global crystal bases defined for an arbitrary value of q(9), which turned out to coincide with the canonical bases introduced by Dr. Lusztig from a completely different point of view.
+Dr. Kashiwara found that a significant simplification occurs in the limit where qbecomes 0 and introduced crystal bases at q= 0 with a combinatorial graph structure, which reduced many problems in representation theory to combinatorics (7).
+It makes theory of crystal bases a powerful tool in representation theory and integrable systems.
+Dr. Kashiwara further showed that crystal bases uniquely extend to global crystal bases defined for an arbitrary value of q(8), which turned out to coincide with the canonical bases introduced by Dr. Lusztig in 1990 for both q= 0 and global cases from a completely different viewpoint.

 (1) Sato M et al. (1973) Microfunctions and pseudo-differential equations.
 In Lecture Notes in Math.287(Springer-Verlag, Berlin-Heidelberg-New York): 265

-(2) KashiwaraM (1980) Faisceaux constructibles et systèmes holonomes d’équations aux dérivées partielles linéaires à points singuliers réguliers.
-InSéminaire Goulaouic-Schwartz, 1979–80, Exposé 19 (École Polytechnique, Palaiseau).
+(2) KashiwaraM (1980) Faisceaux constructibles et systèmes holonômes d’équations aux dérivées partielles linéaires à points singuliers réguliers.
+InSéminaire Goulaouic-Schwartz, 1979–80, Exposé 19, École Polytechnique, Palaiseau.

-(4) Kashiwara M (1984) The Riemann-Hilbert problem for holonomic systems.
-Publ RIMS, Kyoto Univ 20: 319–365.
+(3) KashiwaraM (1984) The Riemann-Hilbert problem for holonomic systems.
+Publ RIMS, Kyoto Univ20: 319–

-(5) Brylinski J-L & KashiwaraM (1981) Kazhdan-Lusztig conjecture and holonomic systems.
-Invent Math 64: 387–410.
+(4) Brylinski J-L & KashiwaraM (1981) Kazhdan-Lusztig conjecture and holonomic systems.
+Invent Math64: 387

-(6) Kashiwara M & Tanisaki T (1995) Kazhdan-Lusztig conjecture for affine Lie algebras with negative level.
+(5) Kashiwara M & Tanisaki T (1995) Kazhdan-Lusztig conjecture for affine Lie algebras with negative level.
 Duke Math J77: 21–

-(7) Kashiwara M & Tanisaki T (1996) Kazhdan-Lusztig conjecture for affine Lie algebras with negative level Ⅱ: Nonintegral case.
+(6) Kashiwara M & Tanisaki T (1996) Kazhdan-Lusztig conjecture for affine Lie algebras with negative level Ⅱ: Nonintegral case.
 Duke Math J84: 771–

-(8) Kashiwara M (1990) Crystalizing the q-analogue of universal enveloping algebras.
+(7) Kashiwara M (1990) Crystalizing the q-analogue of universal enveloping algebras.
 Comm Math Phys, 133: 249–

-(9) Kashiwara M (1991) On crystal bases of the q-analogue of universal enveloping algebras.
-Duke Math J 63: 465–516.
+(8) Kashiwara M (1991) On crystal bases of the q-analogue of universal enveloping algebras.
+Duke Math J63: 465–

-(10) Kashiwara M & Schapira P (1985) Microlocal study of sheaves.
-Astérisque 128.
+(9) Kashiwara M & Schapira P (1985) Microlocal study of sheaves.
+Astérisque128.

-(11) Kashiwara M (1985) Index theorem for constructible sheaves.
-Astérisque 130: 193–209.
+(10) KashiwaraM (1985) Index theorem for constructible sheaves.
+Astérisque130: 193–

-(13) D’Agnolo A & Kashiwara M (2016) Riemann-Hilbert correspondence for holonomic D-modules, Publ Math-Paris 123: 69–197.
+(11) D’Agnolo A & Kashiwara M (2016) Riemann-Hilbert correspondence for holonomic D-modules, Publ Math-Paris123: 69–197.